Design a poster

 • People from your field

-• no effort necessay, they will be interested even if your poster is not good
+• no effort necessay, will be interested even if poster is not good

 • People from adjacent fields